linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments.md

 1. Energy swaps
 	1. One party pays a fixed amount and the other party pays a floating amount linked to some energy index,  such as oil prices,  gas prices,  etc.
 1. Basis swaps
-	1. Both parties make floating payments,  but linked to different indices,  such as LIBOR versus Treasuries
+	1. Both parties make floating payments,  but linked to different indices,  such as [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] versus Treasuries
 1. Total return swaps
 	1. Both parties make floating payments,  linked to the total return of different securities.
 	1. E.g. one party may pay the total return of Apple stock and the other the total return of Microsoft stock.